rasguanabana/function-pattern-matching/README.rst

     >>> func(1337)
     'some var: 1337'

-If no clause match, then ``MatchError`` is raised.
-Above example has a catch-all clause, so ``MatchError`` will never occur.
+If no clause matches, then ``MatchError`` is raised.
+The example shown above has a catch-all clause, so ``MatchError`` will never occur.

-Different arities (argument count) are allowed and are dispatched separetely
+Different arities (argument count) are allowed and are dispatched separetely.

 Example: